ianmcook/queryparser/README.md

 #> dplyr::between(x, y, z)
 ```

-**queryparser** will translate only recognized functions and operators,
+**queryparser** will translate only explicitly allowed functions and
-preventing injection of malicious code:
+operators, preventing injection of malicious code:

 ``` r
 parse_query("SELECT x FROM y WHERE system('rm -rf /')")